ramlaxman/Tech-Writer-Portfolio/Blog and Articles/Modules package library python.md

 # Modules vs Packages vs Libraries in Python

-Generally, object oriented programming languages have some common terms such as `'module'`, `'package'` and `'library'`.
-Though developers use these terms interchangeably as per convenience, each term has its meaning.
+Generally, object oriented programming languages have some common terms such as `module`, `package`, `library` etc. Though developers use these terms interchangeably as per convenience, each term has its meaning.
+We'll see details and relation with Python in this article.

 ## Module